sourcepirate/covert_tcp/README.md

 # Send the data from source to destination 1 packet at a time.
 RUST_LOG=info ./covert_tcp send 127.0.0.1:8000 127.0.0.1:8001 hello.txt

+# For listening to tcp connections on IPV4 transport.
+RUST_LOG=info ./covert_tcp recv lo0

 ```

 ## License